GovTechSG/seed-documentation/seed-pre-onboarding-clean-up-instructions-for-macos.md

 # Remove existing softwares for macOS
-Remove the following software solutions from your device before proceeding to onboard in to SEED:
+Remove the following software solutions from your device before proceeding to onboard to SEED:

 - current MDM software
 - Tanium client or any other unified endpoint management and security platform